 Relics and indulgences weren’t the only casualties of the Reformation.
 So was Christmas.

 Christmas was an important feast and saint day in the centuries leading up to the Reformation.
-Its saint, Nicholas, the bishop of Myra in the early fourth century, loomed large in the Middle Age imagination.
+Its saint, Nicholas, the bishop of Myra in the early fourth century whose burial site was recently discovered in Turkey, loomed large in the Middle Age imagination.
 In fact, according to Gerry Bowler, Nicholas was the most powerful male saint on the church calendar.
 He was the patron saint of apothecaries, Austrians, bakers, barrel-makers, boatmen, Belgians, boot-blacks, brewers, brides, butchers, and button-makers.
 This abbreviated list only gets us through the B’s!

 Over the next millennium, St. Nicholas gradually became associated with gift-giving more than beer and buttons.
 In the twelfth century, nuns began placing gifts in the shoes of little children on St. Nicholas’s Eve.
 The saint became an enchanting night-time benefactor—kind of like today’s Santa Claus, except with religious overtones.